ultraviolet-1986/patina/EXCEPTIONS.md

   - This error should be raised when Patina attempts to overwrite a directory which already exists.

+- **PE0013 `Patina cannot execute this command under this environment.`**
+  - This error should be raised when Patina cannot execute a command due to a constraint under the current system environment e.g. a graphical application cannot be executed in a headless environment.

 ## Utilising Exceptions

 When writing scripts or components to use with Patina, a user can look up a